(last updated at 3:23 p.m. May 21)

 Updated Manufactured Housing News By State — Industry Response to and Updates about Coronavirus Measures

 State orders to limit gatherings and reduce interaction as a measure against the spread of coronavirus are ending or are being stepped back in nearly all U.S. states.
-Stay-at-home orders encompassed much of the nation for more than two months, impacting the daily activity of more than 100 million people.
+Stay-at-home orders encompassed much of the nation for more than two months, impacting the daily routine of eight in 10 of America’s 330 million people.

-In many states, residents are required to stay home, and engage in essential activities only, including short trips for groceries, fuel, and prescriptions.
-Individuals must restrict visitors.
-Families staying together must keep to themselves.
-All other interactions must be practiced virtually, and at least six-feet apart if in person.
+In many states, residents have been required to stay home, and engage in essential activities only, including short trips for groceries, fuel, and prescriptions.

-Additionally, essential labor practices in those states will continue, as detailed by each state.
-Manufacturing in some states remains an essential labor practice, and in most cases, retail operations, including home centers, were closed and are endeavoring to safely reopen.
+Additionally, essential labor practices were implemented, as detailed by each state.
+Manufacturing in some states remained an essential labor practice, and in most cases, retail operations, including home centers, were closed and are endeavoring to safely reopen.

 The Montrose Press reports Matt Miles, developer of Midland Village in Grand Junction and Cimarron Creek and River Meadows in Montrose, won’t be collecting fees from the 1,000 homesites in the three communities.
 With each resident not paying an average of $500 per month, Miles says that he hopes his move will pump close to a half-million dollars into the local economies.
 Each community has a broad demographic containing about 60% adults with no children and 40% families.

 Illinois is among the final states remaining under full lockdown (along with N.J. and Delaware) with residents asked to stay home.
 Work activity is limited to essential businesses, which includes residential construction and associated trades.
 The initial Illinois executive order for April was extended to May 29.

 IMHA Board of Directors has decided to reschedule the Annual Conference and Membership Meeting from April 22-23 until Sept.
-16-17, 2020, at The Drake Oak Brook Hotel.
-Additional details will be provided as they develop.
+16-17, 2020 and will conduct the meeting on a virtual platfom.

 Indiana has reopened a large portion of its business operations, including retail.
-The state issued a stay-at-home order with exemptions for essential businesses, including Indiana’s construction and critical trades.
+The state issued a stay-at-home order in March and April with exemptions for essential businesses, including Indiana’s construction and critical trades.